typescript-rtti/typescript-rtti/README.md

 # Requirements

-- Typescript 4.5.5 or newer
+- Typescript 4.5.5 or newer (supports Typescript 4.6!)
 - Node.js v14 or newer (when using Node.js)

 # Introduction